CTF-handbooks/map-tester-handbook/HANDBOOK.md

 - No errors appear (red text in the chat) when loading/playing the map.
 The error would mention what is causing the issue, so bring it to the PR author's notice in your review.
 - The area under the flag, that is, the floor of the base, should be unbreakable and have an area of 5x5 indestructible blocks at minimum.
 The flag should be placed in the middle of this area.
 - The map **should** be inescapable.
 Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) and/or indestructible variants of blocks as the walls of the map that are above and below the ground, and the floor of the map being indestructible as well.
+They map may not have a roof while still not allowing the player to escape through it.
+Make sure you can't escape through the open roof.
 - It has barriers that disappear when build time is over.
-Check if all of these are placed properly, no areas that necessarily require it are missing
+Check if all of these are placed properly.
+Make sure no areas that necessarily require it are missing
 - Chests are functional.
 - Flags can be captured without any bugs.
 - All the team zones are to the extent of where they should be and work as intended.
-You can test if they work correctly by making sure that you do not get teleported back to the base while at the edges of the walls of the map and the build-time barriers.
+You can test if they work correctly by making sure that you do not get teleported back to the base during build-time while at the edges of the walls of the map and the build-time barriers.
 - Map is bug-free - no holes leading to the void, "misplaced" blocks/accidental inconsistencies, map does not contain unsupported blocks, and so on.

 #### *Mechanics*

 - All the teams should have an **equal chance of winning**.
-This includes base position, balance of terrain, and ore count.
+This includes base position, balance of terrain, chests, and ore count.

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.
 > 2. Go to the second position and run `//2`.
-> 3. Suppress (simply hiding them) all the ores you want to find the count (gets printed in the chat) by using `//suppress <node name>`.
+> 3. Suppress (simply hiding them) all the ores you want to find the count of (gets printed in the chat) by using `//suppress <node name>`.
 Ensure you are correctly typing the node name.
 For example, you will do `//suppress Mese Ore` for "Mese Ore" (hover over blocks in the inventory to obtain their proper name).
 Use `//restore` in a selected region to bring back the hidden nodes.

 - The map should be unique and not be similar to other maps.
 Maps that are too plain or resemble existing ones so closely that they do not add new value have a higher chance of rejection.
 The design of the map should encourage differing gameplay and tactics, along with creativity on the map maker's part.